zunaed-88/My-Portfolio/README.md

   - Implemented image classification using deep neural networks and convolutional neural networks.
   - Optimized multiclass classification on Kaggle datasets using transfer learning.
   - Deployed machine learning classification models using IBM Cloud service in CV studio.
+  - Applying Data Augmentation methodologies to optimize the model and avoid overfitting.
+  - Training Multiclass Classification model with Pytorch.
+  - Tuning a pre-trained UNet Model for MRI Image Segmentation.
+  - Built and train Regression Model in Python to predict house price
+  - Creation of NLP Synthetic data series and made predictions using statistical models.
+  - Getting predictions on time series synthetic and real data with RNN’s, LSTM and Stacked layers of LSTM’s and CNN

 - **Medical Image Segmentation using GAN and MSRF-Net**
   - Conducted research on Medical Image Segmentation using Generative Adversarial Networks (GAN) and Multiscale Residual Fusion Network (MSRF-Net).